pkyipab/Data-Handler/faq.md

 **Tags:** `act2` `feature 6`

 > There is no restriction.
-Teams can decide to implement multiple separated chart classes, or to create a generalized chart class with multiple subclasses, or to create a animate method to optionally animate a chart.
+Teams can decide to implement multiple separated chart classes, or a generalized chart class with multiple subclasses, or an animate method in a chart.

 **Question: For Data Filtering and Transformation: Do we only need to implement 2 out of the given 4 algorithms?**

 **Tags:** `act2` `feature 5`

 > Yes.
-Select any 2 out of the 4 given algorithms in the table.
+Select any 2 out of the 4 algorithms in the table.

 **Question: GitHub education account**